A Machine Learning Approach to Robustly Determine Director Fields and Analyze Defects in Active Nematics: Appendix

 \subsection{Data augmentation}

 Data augmentation is a technique used to increase the size and diversity of a training dataset.
 In our model, we have applied a set of random transformations to the original data, including cropping, rotating, or adding noise.
-In active nematics experiments, free or extra microtubule filaments may float in the container, making the orientation calculation difficult or inaccurate.
+In active nematics experiments, free or extra microtubule filaments may float in the container, making the local orientation calculation difficult or inaccurate.
 To alleviate this, we proactively add random white lines in the input image to simulate the extra filaments.
 The transformed data is then added to the original dataset, increasing its size and variety, which helps to improve the performance of the machine learning model.
 Data augmentation can also help to reduce overfitting and make the model more robust to unseen data.
 By augmenting the training data with a variety of random transformations, we can help the model learn more generalizable features, which can improve its performance on new data.

-\section{Tracking visualization over longer sequences}
+\subsection{Tracking visualization over longer sequences}

 With the matching algorithm discussed in Section 3.4, we can perform defect tracking over a long sequence of images.
-Figure \ref{tracking} demonstrates the tracking result.
-The top left frame is at the beginning of the tracking sequence, while the bottom left frame is at the middle of the tracking sequence.
-In the right plot, the corresponding defects are plotted with the same colors.
-We linked the biggest movements by arrows.
+Please refer to the supplementary material for a video of tracking results.